stacynwigwe/portfolio/index.md

 - **[Main Data Projects Hub](./projects)** Here I explore analytics, business intelligence, and systems implementation through structured frameworks, SQL modeling, and workflow analysis.
 These projects demonstrate how I turn complex operational data into clear, decision-ready insights and scalable solutions.

 - **[Product Experiments Hub](https://stacynwigwe.github.io/product-experiments/)** Here I translate systems thinking into human-centered strategies across product, marketing, and storytelling.
-Each experiment shows how empathy and structure combine to make technology more intuitive, accessible, and aligned with real-world use.
+Each project shows how empathy and structure combine to make technology more intuitive, accessible, and aligned with real-world use.

 Together, these hubs highlight how I connect logic with empathy, using data to inform strategy and systems design to make digital tools serve the people who use them.